 Definition of 'Return On Equity - ROE' ?

-The amount of net income returned as a percentage of shareholders equity.
-Return on equity measures a corporation's profitability by revealing how much profit a company generates with the money shareholders have invested.
+profitability by revealing how much profit a company generates with the money

 ROE is expressed as a percentage and calculated as: